RyanBreaker/CWMR/README.md

 Train has come to a full stop.

 --
-Train is to start forward movement
+Train is to start forward movement from a stop.

 ---
-Train is to start reverse movement
+Train is to start reverse movement from a stop.

+--o-
+Train is approaching crossing, with final whistle to continue until front of train has entered crossing bounds.

+oooo
+Call for signal.

+-o
+Approaching station.

+--o
+Approaching waiting or meeting point.

+oooooooooooo
+(Succession of short sounds)
+Warning to persons or livestock on or near track and in imminent danger.
 ```

-## Jobs
-### Whittier Switch
-Whittier Switch takes all cars from the Interchange at East Whittier to Whittier, delivering cars to their respective industries and returning them back directly to the Interchange.
-This job may, with coordination with the Dispatcher, take authority of all trackage east of Whittier.

-### Bryson Switch
-Bryson Switch acts as the Bryson Yardmaster and takes all cars delivered to it by road trains (currently just the WB) and switches them to their respective destinations, returning those back to the yard and building the train for the return trip of the WB.

-### WB (Whittier-Bryson)
-The WB is a daily fast freight that carries freight cars all the way from the Interchange at East Whittier to the yard at Bryson, using the track designated by the Bryson Yardmaster.